Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Introduction

-Control barrier functions (CBFs) were introduced in \cite{wieland2007constructive} to render a safe set controlled forward invariant.
-The notion of CBFs was refined by introducing reciprocal \cite{ames2014control} and zeroing CBFs \cite{ames2017control}, which do not require that sub-level sets of the CBF be invariant within the safe set.
-A CBF defines a set of safe control inputs, and in particular can be used to find a minimally invasive safety-preserving correction to a nominal control law.
-Such a correction can be found by solving a convex quadratic program for input affine control systems.
+Control barrier functions (CBFs) were introduced in \cite{wieland2007constructive,ames2017control} to render a safe set controlled forward invariant.
+A CBF defines a set of safe control inputs that can be used to find a minimally invasive safety-preserving correction to a nominal control law by solving a convex quadratic program.
 Many variations and extensions of CBFs appeared in the literature, e.g., composition of CBFs \cite{glotfelter2017nonsmooth}, CBFs for multi-robot systems \cite{wang2017safety}, CBFs encoding temporal logic constraints \cite{lindemann2018control}, and CBFs for systems with higher relative degree \cite{xiao2019control}.
+Finally, CBFs and Hamilton-Jacobi were found to share connections ~\cite{choi2021robust}.

-More in the spirit of this paper, CBFs that account for uncertainties in the system dynamics were considered in two ways.
-Works \cite{kolathaya2018input} and \cite{xu2015robustness} consider input-to-state safety to quantify possible safety violation in terms of the size of the uncertainty.
-Conversely, \cite{jankovic2018robust} proposes robust CBFs to guarantee robust safety by accounting for all permissible errors within an uncertainty set and with respect to a given model.
-While such an approach is in general conservative, conservatism can be reduced by better models.
-CBFs that account for measurement map uncertainties were first proposed in \cite{dean2020guaranteeing}.
+CBFs that account for uncertainties in the system dynamics have been considered in two ways.
+The authors in \cite{kolathaya2018input} and \cite{xu2015robustness} consider input-to-state safety to quantify possible safety violation.
+Conversely, the work in \cite{jankovic2018robust} proposes robust CBFs to guarantee robust safety by accounting for all permissible errors within an uncertainty set.
+Input delays within CBFs were discussed in \cite{seiler2021control,quan2023tube}.
+CBFs that account for state estimation uncertainties were proposed in \cite{dean2020guaranteeing} and \cite{zhang2021control}.
 Relying on the same notion of measurement robust CBFs as in \cite{dean2020guaranteeing}, the authors in \cite{cosner2021measurement} present empirical evaluations on a segway.
-Similar to the notion of ROCBF that we present in this paper, the authors in \cite{garg2021robust} consider additive disturbances in the system dynamics and state-estimation errors jointly.
-While the focus in \cite{garg2021robust} is, however, on achieving multiple tasks under input constraints and finite time convergence requirements, we consider more general forms of uncertainties in the system dynamics and the measurement map.
+While the notion of ROCBFs that we present in this paper is inspired by measurement-robust CBFs as presented in \cite{dean2020guaranteeing}, we also consider uncertainties in the system dynamics and focus on learning valid CBFs from expert demonstrations.
+Similar to the notion of ROCBF, the authors in \cite{garg2021robust} consider additive disturbances in the system dynamics and state-estimation errors jointly.